 - Level I or Level II DUI school, which may include an evaluation for alcohol and/or drug abuse as well as mandate continued treatment

-In addition to penalties resulting from conviction of DUI, you also face a year of administrative driver’s license revocation for a refusal to take a BAC test.
-A second or subsequent refusal can result in an 18 month driver’s license suspension.
+In addition to penalties resulting from the conviction of DUI, you also face a year of administrative driver’s license revocation for a refusal to take a BAC test.
+A second or subsequent refusal can result in an 18-month driver’s license suspension.